gdm85/coshell/README.md

 Order is not deterministic by default, but with option ``--deinterlace`` or ``-d`` all output will be buffered and afterwards printed in the same chronological order as process termination.

+## ordered option

+This option allows printing ordered output before execution of all commands; it implies `--deinterlace`.

+## shell

+It is possible to specify a custom shell prefix or no shell at all (`--shell=""`); in such case, commands will be split according to /bin/sh's word-splitting rules.
+It supports backslash-escapes, single-quotes, and double-quotes.
+Notably it does not support the `$''` style of quoting.
+It also doesn't attempt to perform any other sort of expansion, including brace expansion, shell expansion, or pathname expansion.

+If the given input has an unterminated quoted string or ends in a backslash-escape an error is returned.

 ## halt-all option

 If `--halt-all` or `-a` option is specified then first process to terminate unsuccessfully (with non-zero exit code) will cause